Peer review process

 The editorial board communicates the peer review outcome to the author.

 The author may disagree with the peer review results.
-In this case, the Editor-in-Chief or their Deputy decide on further peer review process.
+In this case, the Editor-in-Chief decides on further peer review process.

 If the author agrees with the reviewer’s recommendations, they revise it and submit for the further peer review.
 It has to be re-submitted in the shortest terms, within two months from obtaining the original review.
 The revised manuscript must be accompanied by the letter from the author with answers to the recommendations and comments on the changes introduced to the article.